 - The hydrant must be in a closed position at all times when unattended.

 - The hydrant connection unit must be returned in a clean and reasonable condition along with all equipment that was issued.

 - Hydrants must be operated in accordance to the hydrant operating procedure.

 Hydrant Operating Procedure

 - Check the hydrant for any visible damage before use.
-Report damage immediately to the Public Works.
+Report damage immediately to Operations.